Quantum K-theory of flag varieties via non-abelian localization: Non-isolated recursion

 \subsubsection{Remarks on $J^X$ being the small $J$-function of $X$}

 As we mentioned in the Introduction, $J^X$ represents actually the value of $\mathcal{J}(\t;q)$ at $\t = 0$.
-We prove it by showing that $\mathcal{K}_+$ component of $J^X$ is $1-q$.
+We prove it by showing that $\mathcal{K}_+$ component of $J^X$ is indeed $1-q$.
 Since we already know that the $Q^0$-term in $J^X$ is exactly $1-q$, it suffices to show that the $q$-rational function attached to any $Q^{d}$ with $d$ nontrivial has strictly higher $q$-degree in the denominator than in the numerator.
 Recall that

 All terms in either the numerator or the denominator have the form $(1-x\cdot q^l)$, and will contribute by degree $l$ when $l>0$ and by degree $0$ when $l\leq0$.
 Since $J^X = \sum_{a\in \mathcal{F}}J^X_a\phi^a$, it suffices to prove the statement for all localization coefficients $J^X_a$.
-Without loss of generality, we consider the localization to the distinguished fixed point $A$ that we have been considering in the previous sections, in which case we have
+Without loss of generality, we consider the localization to the distinguished fixed point $A$, in which case we have

 where $d_{n+1,r} = 0$ and $v_{n+1}=N$ by convention.
 The difference of $q$-degrees between the denominator and the numerator is

 The $-1$ comes from the extra factor $(1-q)$.
 We want to show that $S\geq 1$ whenever $d \in \mathcal{D}$ is nontrivial, i.e. whenever at least one of $d_{is}\ (i=1,\cdots,n; s = 1,\cdots,v_i)$ is strictly positive.
 We will prove the statement by induction on $n$.
 When $n=1$, this is exactly the grassmannian case and the conclusion is already proved in \cite{Givental-Yan}.
 Now for larger $n$, if $d_{ns}=0$ for all $s$, then only $i\leq n-1$ terms have non-zero contribution to $S$, so $S\geq 1$ by induction hypothesis of $n-1$.
 If at least one of $d_{ns}$ is positive, then the $i=n$ terms in $S$ contribute by: